Congregation Beth Israel (Meridian, Mississippi): History

+First synagogue building

 The congregation initially consisted of only ten families and met in several temporary locations before moving to a permanent building.
 These locations included a house on 24th Avenue and 9th Street, a room above Carney's Grocery Store, and Sheehan Hall.
 In this interim period, the congregation grew to include 50 members by 1878, with David Burgheim serving as rabbi.
 The Middle Eastern style building at the corner of 8th Street and 22nd Avenue, constructed by the growing congregation in 1879, was the first building in the city with gas-powered lighting.
 Rabbi Burgheim was succeeded by Rabbi W. Weinstein, then Rabbi Jacobs, and then Rabbi Judah Wechsler.
 Wechsler, who became rabbi in 1887, led a movement to provide public schools for blacks, which culminated in a bond issue to construct the first brick public school building for African Americans in the state.
 The Wechsler School was named after him and has since been listed on the National Register of Historic Places and as a Mississippi Landmark.
 The congregation stayed in this building for several years, before eventually being forced to move due to complaints of flies attracted by horse droppings outside of a nearby retail store.